MarlinFirmware/MarlinDocumentation/_basics/auto_build_marlin.md

 ---
-title:        Install Marlin AutoBuild (VSCode)
-description:  Installation Guide for Auto Build Marlin - VSCode Extension

-author: shitcreek
+title:        AutoBuildMarlin
+description:  Installation and use of the AutoBuildMarlin extension

-contrib: thinkyhead
+author: thinkyhead
 category: [ articles, getting-started ]
 ---

-# Auto Build Marlin

-"AutoBuildMarlin" is a *Visual Studio Code* extension that provides a one-button interface to build and upload Marlin Firmware to your selected `MOTHERBOARD`, removing the need to edit your `platformio.ini` file or scroll through a long list of Marlin environments.
+"*AutoBuildMarlin*" is a *Visual Studio Code* extension that provides a one-button interface to build and upload Marlin Firmware to your selected `MOTHERBOARD`.
+This removes the need to edit your `platformio.ini` file or scroll through a long list of Marlin environments.

 ## Get PlatformIO

-Before you install AutoBuildMarlin you'll first need to [Install PlatformIO in VSCode](http://marlinfw.org/docs/basics/install_platformio_vscode.html).
-Once you have followed these instructions, continue below.
+Before you install *AutoBuildMarlin* you'll first need to [Install PlatformIO in VSCode](http://marlinfw.org/docs/basics/install_platformio_vscode.html).
+Once that is done, continue below.

 ## Installing This Extension